-Thrangu Sekhar Retreat Center is situated in the hills forming the eastern rim of the Kathmandu Valley, just below a cave used by the revered Tibetan yogi, Milarepa.
-It was established by the Lord of Refuge Thrangu Rinpoche to serve as the main retreat for the Thrangu Monastery lamas selected to undertake the traditional three-year three-fortnight retreat.
+Thrangu Sekhar Retreat Center is situated in the hills forming the eastern rim of the Kathmandu Valley, just below a cave where the revered Tibetan yogi, Milarepa, practised.
+It was established in 2004 by the Lord of Refuge, Khenchen Thrangu Rinpoche, to serve as the main retreat for the Thrangu Monastery lamas selected to undertake the traditional three-year three-fortnight retreat.
 Thrangu Rinpoche named the retreat ‘Sekhar’ after the famous tower built by Milarepa during his arduous training under Marpa Lotsawa.
-In 2004 Thrangu Rinpoche requested Drupon Khen Rinpoche to be retreat master, and since accepting, six cycles of retreat have successfully been completed under his guidance, with the seventh cycle currently in progress and the eighth commencing soon.
-Alongside this, Drupon Khen Rinpoche has established a separate six-year retreat programme for international students.
-There are around ninety people practising in long-term retreat.

 The Five Excellences of Thrangu Sekhar Retreat Center

 In what follows, in his own words Drupon Khen Rinpoche describes Thrangu Sekhar Retreat by way of the Five Excellences.
 The Five Excellences of Place, Teacher, Time, Dharma and Retinue are often used in both Sutra and Tantra as a way of describing all the various elements present when Dharma teachings are being authentically transmitted.